wilsonliaows/docs/connectors/servicenow/new-record-trigger.md

     <tr>
       <td><a href="#from">From</a></td>
       <td>
-        Records created from this time will be processed by the recipe.
-If left blank, the trigger will only pick up records created <b>one day</b> before the recipe is first started.
+        Records created after this time will be processed by the recipe.
+If left blank, the default date will be set to <b>one day</b> before the recipe is first started.
       </td>
     </tr>
     <tr>